University of Minnesota Administrative Policy

 • Colleges, schools, and system campuses are responsible for responding to and working with a PI if they cannot meet any of the responsibilities assigned to the PI described in this policy.

-The Vice President for Research, in consultation with the VP and CIO, the VP for Clinical Affairs, the University Librarian and Dean of Libraries (Twin Cities campus),/Director of Libraries (Duluth, Crookston, Morris, and Rochester campuses), and the Chief Financial Officer, has the authority to deny acceptance of grants or contracts if the University cannot meet the data management requirements of the sponsor.
+The Vice President for Research and Innovation, in consultation with the VP and CIO, the VP for Clinical Affairs, the University Librarian and Dean of Libraries and the Chief Financial Officer, has the authority to deny acceptance of grants or contracts if the University cannot meet the data management requirements of the sponsor.

 Securing Research Data

 PIs must ensure that research data are protected according to application specifications in Administrative Policies: Data Security Classification and Information Security.
-PIs must collaborate with University Information Security to complete risk assessment activity in accordance with the Information Security Risk Management policy.
+PIs can request a risk assessment to determine security requirements and must collaborate with University Information Security if requested in accordance with the Administrative Policy: Information Security Risk Management.
 PIs must meet all other data security requirements that may be specifically required under the terms of a contract or grant or other agreement or under laws and regulations associated with research data.

 Reason for Policy